Frequently Asked Questions

 The purpose of the MMI is not to test your scientific or clinic knowledge.
 However, you may find it helpful to be familiar with current events and policies in health care.

-It is a situational exam that presents applicants with hypothetical situations and asks them to rank their answers from most appropriate to least appropriate.
+It is a situational exam that presents applicants with hypothetical situations and asks them to identify the 3 most appropriate responses they feel is most effective.

 What is the probability of acceptance?